-Every real estate broker in Manitoba must at a branch of a bank, credit union or true not claimed by clients is payable to The N
+Every real estate broker in Manitoba must maintain an interest-bearing trust account at a branch of a bank, credit union or trust company in Manitoba.
+The accrued interest not claimed by clients is payable to The Manitoba Securities Commission

-MSC uses this interest to fund grants for a Real Estate industry, as well as housing-fo
+MSC uses this interest to fund grants for education and best-practice initiatives for the Real Estate industry, as well as housing-focused charitable initiatives.

-In the reporting year, interest earned on B
+In the reporting year, interest earned on Broker Trust Accounts amounted to \$172,000.

-Funds were distributed to the following i
+Funds were distributed to the following in 2017: